ltagliaferri/dh-rutgers/Week-6/how-to-install-python-macos.md

 ![macOS terminal](https://assets.digitalocean.com/articles/eng_python/OSXSetUp/MacOSXSetUp.png)

 There are many more Terminal commands to learn that can enable you to do more powerful things.
-The article “[An Introduction to the Linux Terminal] (https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal)” can get you better oriented with the Linux Terminal, which is similar to the macOS Terminal.
+The article “[An Introduction to the Linux Terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal)” can get you better oriented with the Linux Terminal, which is similar to the macOS Terminal.

-##Step 2 — Installing Xcode
+## Step 2 — Installing Xcode

 Xcode is an integrated development environment (IDE) that is comprised of software development tools for macOS.
 You may have Xcode installed already.
 To check, in your Terminal window, type: